 These are small-sized fish with egg-shaped, somewhat pointed bodies.
 The maximum size that a gold ram attains is 2.5 inches long.

 But mostly in the aquariums, they are restrained to just 2 inches because of limited space and more density.
-However, they can get a little longer in the larger tanks with correct water conditions.
+However, they can get a little longer in the larger tanks with the correct water conditions.

 As the name depicts, the fish is golden or yellow-colored, overall with the light shades of orange or red more precisely along with the eyes, on the front of the head.